-- (b) If the Governor fails to convene a general court-martial within six months from the presentation of an application for trial under this section, the Adjutant General shall substitute for the dismissal ordered by the Governor a form of discharge authorized for administrative issue. - (c) When an officer subject to this act is discharged from the State military forces by administrative action or by board proceedings under law, he has no right to trial under this section.
+(b) Failure to convene court-martial.-If the Governor fails to convene a general court-martial within six months from the presentation of an application for trial under this section, the Adjutant General shall substitute for the dismissal ordered by the Governor a form of discharge authorized for administrative issue.

+§ 5105.
+Territorial applicability.

-Section 105.
-Territorial Applicability.-(a) This act applies throughout the State.
-It also applies to all persons otherwise subject to this act while they are serving outside the State, and while they are going to and returning from such service outside the State, in the same manner and to the same extent as if they were serving inside the State.
+(a) General rule.-This part applies throughout this Commonwealth.
+It also applies to all persons otherwise subject to this part while they are serving outside this Commonwealth, and while they are going to and returning from such service outside this Commonwealth, in the same manner and to the same extent as if they were serving inside this Commonwealth.

-(b) Courts-martial and courts of inquiry may be convened and held in units of the State military forces while those units are serving outside the State with the same jurisdiction and powers as to persons subject to this act as if the proceedings were held inside the State, and persons subject to this act accused of committing offenses outside the State shall be subject to trial and punishment either inside or outside the State.
+(b) Location of proceedings.-Courts-martial and courts of inquiry may be convened and held in units of the State military forces while those units are serving outside this Commonwealth with the same jurisdiction and powers as to persons subject to this part as if the proceedings were held inside this Commonwealth, and persons subject to this part accused of committing offenses outside this Commonwealth shall be subject to trial and punishment either inside or outside this Commonwealth. § 5106.
+Judge advocates and legal officers.

-Section 106.
-Judge Advocates and Legal Officers.-(a) The Governor, on the recommendation of the Adjutant General, shall appoint a judge advocate officer of the State military forces as State Judge Advocate.
+(a) Appointment of State Judge Advocate.-The Governor, on the recommendation of the Adjutant General, shall appoint a judge advocate officer of the State military forces as State Judge Advocate.
 To be eligible for appointment, such officer shall have been a member of the bar of the Supreme Court of Pennsylvania for at least five years.

-- (b) The Adjutant General may appoint as many Assistant State Judge Advocates as he considers necessary.
-To be eligible for appointment, Assistant State Judge Advocates must be judge advocate officers of the State military forces and members of the bar of the Supreme Court of Pennsylvania. - (c) The State Judge Advocate or his assistants shall make frequent inspections in the field in supervision of the administration of military justice. - (d) Convening authorities shall at all times communicate directly with their staff judge advocates or legal officer in matters relating to the administration of military justice; and the staff judge advocate or legal officer of any command is entitled to communicate directly with the staff judge advocate or legal officer of a superior or subordinate command, or with the State Judge Advocate.
+(b) Appointment of assistants.-The Adjutant General may appoint as many assistant State judge advocates as he considers necessary.
+To be eligible for appointment, assistant State judge advocates must be judge advocate officers of the State military forces and members of the bar of the Supreme Court of Pennsylvania.

+(c) Field inspections.-The State Judge Advocate or his assistants shall make frequent inspections in the field in supervision of the administration of military justice.

+(d) Direct communications.-Convening authorities shall at all times communicate directly with their staff judge advocates or legal officer in matters relating to the administration of military justice; and the staff judge advocate or legal officer of any command is entitled to communicate directly with the staff judge advocate or legal officer of a superior or subordinate command, or with the State Judge Advocate.